List of Torquay United F.C. records and statistics: Goalscorers

+Top goalscorers

-Top goalscorersAll competitive first-team matches are included.
+All competitive first-team matches are included.
 Appearances, including those as a substitute, are in brackets.

 International caps

-Only seven players, Tony Bedeau, Rodney Jack, Gregory Goodridge, Taiwo Atieno, Jake Gosling, Jamie Robba and, most recently, Samir Nabi, have been capped while playing for Torquay United.
+Only seven players, Tony Bedeau, Rodney Jack, Gregory Goodridge, Taiwo Atieno, Jake Gosling, Jamie Robba, Samir Nabi and, most recently, Dillon De Silva have been capped while playing for Torquay United.
 However, a number of players have gone on to represent their countries after leaving Torquay.
 The earliest of these was Dartmouth born Ralph Birkett who played for United for three years before leaving for Arsenal in 1933 and eventually being capped by England in 1935.
 Future Liverpool manager Don Welsh also developed his career at Plainmoor before receiving the first of his three England caps in 1938.

 In the 1980s, a young Lee Sharpe broke into the Torquay first team before being signed by Manchester United and subsequently appearing for England, while Keith Curle was also capped after playing for United.
 Matt Elliott, Paul Hall, Darren Moore and Paul Trollope have all represented their countries after leaving Plainmoor in the 1990s while, more recently, Jamie Ward was selected for Northern Ireland in 2011.
 In addition, several players have had loan spells at Torquay before being capped at international level, notably Steve Bould, Ívar Ingimarsson, Alan McLoughlin and Jason Roberts.